ormi-fi/Ormi-Subgraph/README.md

  The Graph places a limit on the number of items which can returned by a single query (currently 100).
 To fetch a larger number of items, the `first` and `skip` parameters can be used to create paginated queries.

-For example, if you wanted to fetch the first 200 transactions for an Aave market, you can't query 200 items at once, but you can achieve the same thing by concatenating the output of these queries:
+For example, if you wanted to fetch the first 200 transactions for an Ormi market, you can't query 200 items at once, but you can achieve the same thing by concatenating the output of these queries:
 ```
 {
   userTransactions(orderBy: timestamp, orderDirection: asc, first: 100, skip: 0){